dolphindb/Tutorials_EN/streaming_tutorial.md

 4. Filtering

 The parameter 'filter' is a vector.
-Use `setStreamTableFilterColumn` on the publisher node to specify the filtering column of the streaming table.
+Use `setStreamTableFilterColumn` on the publisher node to specify the filtering column of the stream table.
 Only the rows with values of the filtering column in the vector specified by the parameter 'filter' are published to the subscriber.

 In the following example, parameter 'filter' takes the value of an integer vector with 1 and 2.